charlesfranciscodev/github-battle/README.md

 `firebase deploy`

-### Node.js Backend to make calls to the GitHub API

-In order to protect the GitHub API key(s) in the production environment, the API calls are done with the help of a backend web server.
-Unlike in the frontend, we can hide the API token(s) in a backend server.

 ## Backend Setup

+### Why do we need a Backend/Web Server?

+In order to protect the GitHub API key(s) in the production environment, the API calls are done with the help of a backend/web server.
+Unlike in the frontend, we can hide the API token(s) in the backend.

 * Create an **Express** Project on [Glitch](https://glitch.com/)
   * [Example Project](https://glitch.com/~github-battle-backend)